AkeelAli/sonic-platform-vpp/docs/HLD/vpp-port-drop-stats.md

    the bridge domain's BVI (Bridge Virtual Interface) to route out of the bridge domain.

-As a result, a drop on a LAG member or a VLAN (bridge-domain) member is counted against the LAG or BVI, not the physical member, so the ingress port shows zero drops — losing per-port visibility exactly in the aggregated topologies where it matters most.
-The original port is unrecoverable at drop time (a LAG load-balances across members, a BVI has many members), so it must be captured at the rewrite and carried on the buffer to the drop node.
+As a result, a drop on a LAG member or a VLAN member is counted against the LAG or BVI, not the physical member, so the ingress port shows zero drops.
+This gap is exercised by the sonic-mgmt drop-counter tests (`tests/drop_packets/test_drop_counters.py`), whose tests consequently fail when parametrized over `port_channel_members` and `vlan_members` in the `t1-lag-vpp` and `t0-vpp` topologies.

-This gap is exercised by the sonic-mgmt drop-counter tests (`tests/drop_packets/test_drop_counters.py`), whose `tx_dut_ports` fixture parametrizes the ingress port over `port_channel_members`, `vlan_members`, and `rif_members`.
-Counting LAG-member drops against the member covers the `port_channel_members` case on the `t1-lag-vpp` topology, and counting SVI/BVI member drops against the member covers the `vlan_members` case on the `t0-vpp` topology.
-The `rif_members` case needs no special handling, since a plain L3 RIF port has no RX rewrite.

-A previous iteration stored the index in `opaque2` (VPP's second per-buffer scratch metadata area) and treated `0` as "not set", zeroing it in `bond_input`.
-That was fragile: `opaque2` is not reset per packet, so packets that skip `bond_input` could read a stale non-zero value; `0` is also a valid `sw_if_index` (`local0`); and the `member -> LAG -> BVI` chain recorded the LAG instead of the physical member.
+To address this gap, the original port must be captured at the rewrite and carried on the packet buffer to the drop node, where the counter increment can then be applied against the original physical member port in addition to the rewritten LAG or BVI interface.

 ## Solution